kiawnna/pulumi-ecs-stack/Readme.md

 ### Step 2: New Pulumi Stack and Update makefile
 - Create a new Pulumi stack in the Pulumi dashboard.
-- Create a new acecss roken and copy it (you will only see it once) into the makefile.
+- Create a new acecss token and copy it (you will only see it once) into the makefile.
-- Go to the makefile and copy the access token into the makefile.
-In the makefile, you also need ot update the Pulumi owner field and the stack name field to yourself and the name of the new stack you just created, respectively. get your access token and update your makefile
+- You also need to update the Pulumi owner field and the stack name field to yourself and the name of the new stack you just created, respectively.

 ### Step 3: Update the index.ts file to have the correct values specific to your app
-- Go to the index.ts file and update the following fields: domainName, and all the values under const apps (name, healthCheckPath, port, ecrUrl, desiredCount).
-You can optionally update the region as well.
-It is currently set to us-west-2.
+- Go to the index.ts file and update the following fields: domainName, region, instanceType, ebsVolumeSize, and all the parameters under the apps variable.
-Right now, the instanceType field lowerdown the file is set to: r5.2xlarge, so if you want a different instanceType, specify so.

 ### Step 4: Run the following commands from your makefile, in the order listed:
 ```